Jemil-Patel/Order-Book-Simulation/README.md

 *   **Architectural Improvement**: The current global mutex is a known bottleneck.
 A production-grade system would replace this with a single-threaded matching core that processes orders from a lock-free queue, eliminating lock contention on the critical path entirely.
 *   **Data Structure Optimization**: For ultimate performance, the `std::map` could be replaced with a `std::vector` indexed by integer price ticks, changing price level lookups from `O(log N)` to `O(1)` and significantly improving cache locality.

-Rigorous Performance Measurement
+### Rigorous Performance Measurement

 The simulation includes a benchmark mode designed for rigorous performance analysis, addressing common pitfalls in latency measurement:

-Unthrottled Throughput Testing: In benchmark mode (./simulator ... benchmark), the order generator runs at maximum speed, revealing the true Orders Per Second (OPS) the engine can sustain.
+*   **Unthrottled Throughput Testing**: In benchmark mode, the order generator runs at maximum speed in real-time, revealing the true Orders Per Second (OPS) the engine can sustain.
 This generates millions of events required for statistically stable tail-latency analysis.
-Elimination of Measurement Noise: Latency timers are started after locks are acquired.
-This ensures that measurements reflect only the engine's processing time, excluding external factors like I/O blocking or thread scheduling waits, which previously caused a pathologically large latency tail.
+*   **Elimination of Measurement Noise**: Latency timers measure active matching engine operations directly, excluding external factors like I/O blocking or thread scheduling waits.
-Realistic Workload Generation: The order generator has been enhanced to model a mean-reverting price walk and generate a realistic mix of small, passive "maker" orders and larger, aggressive "taker" orders.
-This creates a balanced and dynamic order book, preventing the artificial skew seen in simpler models and providing a more challenging and realistic test for the matching engine.
+*   **Realistic Workload Generation**: The order generator has been enhanced to model a mean-reverting price walk and generate a realistic mix of small, passive "maker" orders and larger, aggressive "taker" orders.
+This creates a balanced and dynamic order book, providing a challenging and realistic test for the matching engine.

-Understanding Tail Latency
+### Understanding Tail Latency

 In benchmark mode, the engine can process millions of orders per second.
-The latency profile shows a median (p50) add time in the hundreds of nanoseconds, which is consistent with the expected performance of std::map on modern hardware.
+The latency profile shows a median (p50) add time in the hundreds of nanoseconds, which is consistent with the expected performance of `std::map` on modern hardware.

 However, a significant tail latency is observed (e.g., p99.9 and max values can be orders of magnitude higher).
 This is a well-understood artifact of the underlying data structures:

-Cause: The extreme outliers are caused by heap allocations when std::map needs to create a new price level for the first time.
-This involves a call to the system's memory allocator (malloc/new), which can trigger expensive operations like requesting memory pages from the OS kernel, leading to a multi-millisecond stall.
+*   **Cause**: The extreme outliers are caused by heap allocations when `std::map` needs to create a new price level for the first time.
+This involves a call to the system's memory allocator (`malloc`/`new`), which can trigger expensive operations like requesting memory pages from the OS kernel, leading to a multi-millisecond stall.
-Implication: While most operations are fast (inserting into an existing price level), the cost of creating new levels dominates the tail.
-A production system would mitigate this by using custom memory allocators (pool allocators) or by pre-allocating a fixed-size data structure (like a std::vector indexed by price ticks) to eliminate dynamic allocations on the critical path entirely.
+*   **Implication**: While most operations are fast (inserting into an existing price level), the cost of creating new levels dominates the tail.
+A production system would mitigate this by using custom memory allocators (pool allocators) or by pre-allocating a fixed-size data structure (like a `std::vector` indexed by price ticks) to eliminate dynamic allocations on the critical path entirely.

-## How to Build and Run

-1.  **Build**:
-    ```bash
-    mkdir build && cd build
-    cmake ..
-    make
-    ```
-2.  **Run**:
-    ```bash
-    ./OrderBookSim [pre_orders] [interval_ms] [duration_s]
-    # Example: 1000 pre-orders, new order every 10ms, run for 30s
-    ./OrderBookSim 1000 10 30
-    ```
-3.  **Visualize**:
-    ```bash
-    python3 ../plot_latencies.py
-    ```